-Laura is a senior solicitor in the Succession and Tax Team.
+Laura is an Associate in the Succession & Tax Team.
 She deals with a wide range of clients in relation to their estate planning and has particular expertise in relation to trusts.

 Main areas of practice

 Laura assists clients in preparing wills, Lasting Powers of Attorney, inheritance tax planning advice and in relation to the preparation, dissolution and administration of trusts.
 She has particular experience in advising trustees and beneficiaries of trusts as well as individual clients.

 Laura assists private clients who are involved a trust, often trustees and beneficiaries and their families.

 Laura graduated from Queen Mary University of London in 2008 with a bachelor’s degree in history.
 She went on to obtain a master’s degree from Kings College London, before pursuing a career in law.

 Laura completed her Graduate Diploma in Law/Common Professional Exam at in 2012 and her Legal Practice Course in 2015, both at Bournemouth University.
 Laura spent several years working for a firm in Dorset where she began her training.

 Laura started her career with the succession and tax team at Blake Morgan in October 2016 and qualified as a solicitor in February 2017.

 - Laura is a Full Member of the Society of Trusts and Estates Practitioners having obtained her Diploma in the Administration of Trusts and Estates in July 2022.

 - Advising trustees on their duties and powers.